cole-zivkusic/the-dealer/README.md

 ```
 1) Invite the bot to your server
-2) Type the command $blackjack into a text channel followed by the discord names of the players involved (max.
-6)
+2) Type the command $blackjack into a text channel followed by the discord names of the players
 3) Play the game by following the bots prompts
 If you need help, use the command $info for further instructions
 ```